Gold872/elastic-dashboard/README.md

 A simple and modern dashboard for FRC.

-Download files can be found [here](https://github.com/Gold872/elastic-dashboard/releases/latest), the supported platforms are Windows, MacOS, and Linux.
+Download files can be found [here](https://github.com/Gold872/elastic-dashboard/releases/latest), the supported platforms are Windows, MacOS, Linux, and Web.

-_Important Notes/Warnings:_
-* _Your robot code must be using WPILib version 2023.3.1 or higher, otherwise you might not be able to add widgets._
-    * _WPILib v2023.3.1 fixed a bug in Network Tables where values wouldn't be sent to a client after subscribing topics only.
-Since the program subscribes topics only to everything, any widget that is built using a sendable will not be possible to add since the program will not be able to retrieve the widget's type.
-See https://github.com/wpilibsuite/allwpilib/pull/4991 for more info._
+Try it in your browser! https://gold872.github.io/elastic-dashboard/

 ## About